-Subject to agreement with the holders of its development financing bonds and the limitation on duration of development financing districts set out in this Article, each unit of local government may issue additional development financing bonds and bonds to refund any outstanding development financing bonds, whether or not they have matured.
+Subject to agreement with the holders of its development financing bonds and the limitation on duration of development financing districts set out in this Article, each unit of local government may issue additional development financing bonds and may issue bonds to refund any outstanding development financing bonds at any time before the final maturity of the bonds to be refunded.
 Development financing bonds may be issued partly for the purpose of refunding outstanding development financing bonds and partly for any other purpose under this Article.
 Development financing bonds issued to refund outstanding development financing bonds shall be issued under this Article and not under Article 4 of this Chapter.